 The social-impact grantmaker had evidence that their grants had led to major policy changes and benefits for communities, but they wanted to know more about what had led to successful outcomes and where organizations faced challenges.

-UAF asked their philanthropic advisor at GMA Foundations to lead them in reflecting, learning, and making adjustments, starting with an impact assessment.
-GMA first designed a strategy to review the fund’s grant portfolio.
+UAF asked their philanthropic advisor at GMA Foundations to lead them in reflecting, learning, and making adjustments.
+The process started with an impact assessment, based on a review of the fund’s grant portfolio.
 The review would examine the circumstances around both impact and shortfalls.
 GMA supervised a graduate student to collect and analyze data, interview grantees, and prepare a formal assessment of the funding program.

 Note: Urban Action Fund (UAF) is an alias used to protect client privacy.